Learning Poisson Binomial Distributions: Introduction

 \section{Introduction}

 We begin by considering a somewhat fanciful scenario: You are the manager of an independent weekly newspaper in a city of $n$ people.
 Each week the $i$-th inhabitant of the city independently picks up a copy of your paper with probability $p_i$.
 Of course you do not know the values $p_1,\dots,p_n$; each week you only see the total number of papers that have been picked up.
-For many reasons (advertising, production, revenue analysis, etc.) you would like to have a detailed ``snapshot'' of the probability distribution (pdf) describing how many readers you have each week. \costasnote{\emph{Is there an efficient algorithm to construct a high-accuracy approximation of the pdf from a number of observations that is {\em independent} of the population $n$?} We show that the answer is ``yes.''}
+For many reasons (advertising, production, revenue analysis, etc.) you would like to have a detailed ``snapshot'' of the probability distribution (pdf) describing how many readers you have each week. {\emph{Is there an efficient algorithm to construct a high-accuracy approximation of the pdf from a number of observations that is {\em independent} of the population $n$?} We show that the answer is ``yes.''}

-A \emph{Poisson Binomial Distribution} (henceforth PBD) over the domain $[n] = \{0,1,\dots,n\}$ is the familiar distribution of a sum $X=\sum_{i=1}^n X_i$, where $X_1,\dots,X_n$ are independent Bernoulli (0/1) random variables with $\E[X_i]=p_i$. \costasnote{The $p_i$'s} do not need to be all the same, and thus PBDs generalize the Binomial distribution $B(n,p)$ and, indeed, comprise a much richer class of distributions.
-(See Section~\ref{sec:relatedwork}.)
+A \emph{Poisson Binomial Distribution} of order $n$ is the distribution of a sum where $X_1,\dots,X_n$ are independent Bernoulli (0/1) random variables.
+The expectations $(\E[X_i]=p_i)_i$ need not all be the same, and thus these distributions generalize the Binomial distribution ${\rm Bin}(n,p)$ and, indeed, comprise a much richer class of distributions.
+(See Section~\ref{sec:relatedwork} below.)
+It is believed that Poisson \cite{Poisson:37} was the first to consider this extension of the Binomial distribution\footnote{We thank Yuval Peres and Sam Watson for this information~\cite{PW11personal}.} and the distribution is sometimes referred to as ``Poisson's Binomial Distribution'' in his honor; we shall simply call these distributions PBDs.

-As PBDs are one of the most basic classes of discrete distributions they have been intensely-studied in probability and statistics (see Section~\ref{sec:relatedwork}); we note here that tail bounds on PBDs form an important special case of Chernoff/Hoeffding bounds \cite{Chernoff:52,Hoeffding:63,DP09}.
-In application domains, PBDs have many uses in research areas such as survey sampling, case-control studies, and survival analysis, see e.g. \cite{ChenLiu:97} for a survey of the many uses of these distributions in applications.
-It is thus natural to study the problem of learning/estimating an unknown PBD given access to independent samples drawn from the distribution; this is the problem we consider, and essentially settle in this paper.
+PBDs are one of the most basic classes of discrete distributions; indeed, they are arguably the simplest $n$-parameter probability distribution that has some nontrivial structure.
+As such they have been intensely studied in probability and statistics (see Section~\ref{sec:relatedwork}) and arise in many settings; for example, we note here that tail bounds on PBDs form an important special case of Chernoff/Hoeffding bounds \cite{Chernoff:52,Hoeffding:63,DP09}.
+In application domains, PBDs have many uses in research areas such as survey sampling, case-control studies, and survival analysis, see e.g., \cite{ChenLiu:97} for a survey of the many uses of these distributions in applications.
+Given the simplicity and ubiquity of these distributions, it is quite surprising that the problem of \emph{density estimation} for PBDs (i.e., learning an unknown PBD from independent samples) is not well understood in the statistics or learning theory literature. {\em This is the problem we consider, and essentially settle, in this paper.}